'Angel' cloud appears over Texas skyline

 A similar incident happened to a man in Michigan in May, who claimed that his motion sensor security camera captured the image of an angel floating above his truck.

-Fox News' Ryan Gaydox contributed to this story.
+Fox News' Ryan Gaydos contributed to this story.